anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 - [*Sent as Patch 2 for 1.2.1* | Discover page] Fixed game card shadows being cut off.
 Will be sent as a patch.
 - [*Sent as Patch 2 for 1.2.1* | Header] Fixed messed up header.
 Will be sent as a patch.
 - [Header] Redid entire header.
 Header should now be the same on all pages, especially the develop page.
+- [Avatar page] Fixed padding and stuff like that on the avatar page.
 ## Small changes
 - [*Sent as Patch for 2 1.2.1*] Play button:
   - Fixed Play text alignment.